Particle algorithms for maximum likelihood training of latent variable models: PARTICLE GRADIENT DESCENT

-where $k_b< K$ denotes the number of steps that we discard during burn-in.
-Given the analogy between \eqref{eq:Euclideangradascent} and (\ref{eq:IW2gradalg11}), we formulate conjectures for $(\theta_k,q_k)$'s behaviour based on our understanding of (stochastic) gradient ascent (note that~\eqref{eq:IW2gradalg11} involves noisy estimates of $F$'s gradient) and Thrm.~\ref{thrm:statpoints}: \begin{enumerate} \item[(C1)] If the step size $h$ is set too large, (\ref{eq:IW2gradalg11}) will be unstable. \item[(C2)] Otherwise, after a transient phase, $\theta_k$ will hover around a stationary point $\theta_*$ of $\theta\mapsto p_\theta(y)$, $q_k$ around the corresponding posterior $p_{\theta_*}(\cdot|y)$, and $(\bar{\theta}_k,\bar{q}_k)$ will converge to $(\theta_*,p_{\theta_*}(\cdot|y))$. \item[(C3)] Small $h$s lead to long transient phases but low estimator variance in the stationary phase. \end{enumerate}
+where $k_b$ denotes the number of steps discarded as burn-in. \paragraph{PGD's behavior.}Given the analogy between \eqref{eq:Euclideangradascent} and (\ref{eq:IW2gradalg11},\ref{eq:IW2gradalg12}), we can formulate conjectures for PGD's behaviour based on that of (stochastic) gradient descent (note that~\eqref{eq:IW2gradalg11} involves noisy estimates of $F$'s $\theta$-gradient) and Thrm.~\ref{thrm:statpoints}: \begin{compactenum} \item[(C1)] If the step size $h$ is set too large, $\theta_k$ will be unstable. \item[(C2)] Otherwise, after a transient phase, $\theta_k$ will hover around a stationary point $\theta_*$ of $\theta\mapsto p_\theta(y)$, $q_k$ around the corresponding posterior $p_{\theta_*}(\cdot|y)$, and $(\bar{\theta}_k,\bar{q}_k)$ will converge to $(\theta_*,p_{\theta_*}(\cdot|y))$. \item[(C3)] Small step sizes lead to long transient phases but low estimator variance in the stationary phase. \end{compactenum}

-Modulo the bias we discuss in Sec.~\ref{sec:bias}, the above is what we observe in practice: \begin{example} Consider the toy hierarchical model involving a single scalar unknown parameter $\theta$, $D_x$ i.i.d.\ mean-$\theta$ unit-variance Gaussian latent variables, and, for each of these, an independent observed variable with unit-variance Gaussian law centred at the latent variable:
+Modulo the bias we discuss at the end of this section, (C1--3) are what we observe in our experiments: \begin{example} Consider a toy hierarchical model involving a single scalar unknown parameter $\theta$, $D_x$ i.i.d.\ mean-$\theta$ unit-variance Gaussian latent variables, and, for each of these, an independent observed variable with unit-variance Gaussian law centred at the latent variable:

-It is straightforward to verify that the marginal likelihood $\theta\mapsto p_\theta(y)$ has a unique maxima, $\theta_*=D_x^{-1}\sum_{d=1}^{D_x}y_d$, and obtain expressions for the corresponding posterior (see App.~\ref{app:hier}).
-Running~(\ref{eq:IW2gradalg11}) we find the following: if the step size $h$ is chosen too large, $\theta_k$ is unstable (\ref{fig:hier}a, grey).
-If $h$ is chosen well, $\theta_k$ approaches $\theta_*$ and hovers around it (\ref{fig:hier}a, black solid) in such a way $\bar{\theta}_k$ converges to it (\ref{fig:hier}b, blue line).
-If $h$ is chosen too small, the convergence is slow (\ref{fig:hier}a, black dashed).
+It is straightforward to verify that the marginal likelihood $\theta\mapsto p_\theta(y)$ has a unique maximum, $\theta_*=D_x^{-1}\sum_{d=1}^{D_x}y_d$, and obtain expressions for the corresponding posterior (see App.~\ref{app:hier}).
+Running PGD, we find that $\theta_k$ is unstable if the step size $h$ is too large (Fig.~\ref{fig:hier}a, grey).
+If $h$ is chosen well, $\theta_k$ approaches $\theta_*$ and hovers around it (Fig.~\ref{fig:hier}a, black solid) in such a way $\bar{\theta}_k$ converges to it (Fig.~\ref{fig:hier}b, blue).
+If $h$ is too small, the convergence is slow (Fig.~\ref{fig:hier}a, black dashed). \end{example}